 First there was XP (OK…there were others before XP but who remembers anything pre-XP?), then came Vista, then the return to XP – under the guise of a new coat of paint and a new name (Windows 7)… but now… …now comes something ground breaking, something genuinely NEW!

 Translators like to read: if they didn’t, they probably wouldn’t be translators.
 Reading for fun is all well and good, but sometimes it’s nice to read for professional development.
 But what to read?
 We’ve put together a list (in no particular order) of six must-read books to start you off.

-In the eyes of many freelance translators, agencies often get it wrong, and surprisingly, many of the best-known agencies survive (even thrive) whilst continuing to get it wrong – speak to any freelancer who’s been in the game for a while about their experiences and most will be able to tell you dozens of translation-agency… Continue reading Ten tips for agencies interested in starting off on the right foot when trying to impress new freelance translators.
+In the eyes of many freelance translators, agencies often get it wrong, and surprisingly, many of the best-known agencies survive (even thrive) whilst continuing to get it wrong – speak to any freelancer who’s been in the game for a while about their experiences and most will be able to tell you dozens of translation-agency… Continue reading Ten tips for agencies trying to attract/impress new translators

 Coinciding with the release of their latest OS (Lion), Apple have made some huge improvements to Safari – too many to mention really… for a full list check out the ‘Safari‘ section of Apple’s ‘OS X Lion: 250+ New Features‘ page.
 But we’re not about to get bogged down by going through all of those… Continue reading Why translators might like to go on Safari with Lion

 Translators are some of the zaniest people around*, they are often very opinionated and usually regard themselves as intellectuals who are ‘above’ mere materialistic emotions.
 It follows then, that translators are particularly difficult people to buy presents for.
 However, fear not, as we’ve put together a list of things that would light up any translator’s… Continue reading Ten Last-Minute Christmas Gifts for Translators (2011)